gangefors/docker-airdcpp-webclient/README.md

 You can configure some aspects of the application when using docker-compose by setting these environment variables before running `docker-compose up -d`.

-- `UID`
+- `PUID`

   Application runs as this user id.
-Defaults to 0 (root).
+Defaults to 1000.
   Usually you want this to be your local user id.
+Must be >= 101.

-- `GID`
+- `PGID`

   Application runs as this group id.
-Defaults to 0 (root).
+Defaults to 1000.
   Usually you want this to be your local user's group id.
+Must be >= 100.

 - `HTTP_PORT`